The Screen Nation awards returned this year during Black History Month to showcase the best in film and television in the UK and around the world.

 Held at the Indig02 on Sunday, the red carpet was bustling heavily with our favourite faces from TV and film and there was a strong edge of excitement in the air.

-A few members of the crowd began to boo and even throw stuff at him, which I thought was a bit harsh.
-As a comedian, I would expect the dude to laugh it off – instead he went on the defensive saying things like “I can see your tracks from here” (referring to some poor woman’s weave in the audience) and then started preaching about God before offering to “to take it outside.”
-Cringe.
+A few members of the crowd began to boo and even throw stuff at him, which even I thought was a bit harsh.
+As a comedian, I would expect the dude to laugh it off – instead he went on the defensive, saying things like “I can see your tracks from here” (referring to some poor woman in the audience) and then started preaching about God before offering to “to take it outside.”
+Ew, and cringe.